Tom's Guide Verdict

-The OnePlus 8 Pro seems pricey for a OnePlus phone, but it's actually a better value than comparable flagships from Samsung and Apple.
-Starting at $899, you get premium craftsmanship, and eye-popping 6.78-inch display (with 120Hz refresh rate) quad cameras and 5G capability.
+The OnePlus 8 Pro is a much better deal now than when it first launched.
+For $799 (down from $899), you get premium craftsmanship, and eye-popping 6.78-inch display (with 120Hz refresh rate) quad cameras and 5G capability.
 The OnePlus 8 Pro also offers wireless charging — finally! — and it’s the fastest wireless charging we’ve ever tested.

 Is the OnePlus 8 Pro flawless?
 Nope.
 The otherwise stunning curved display led to several accidental taps during my OnePlus 8 Pro review.
 And while the OnePlus 8 Pro’s cameras are certainly capable, they’re not best in class.